HBM/node-jet/doc/peer.markdown

 ## `jet.FetchOnly`

 The State specified by `path` cannot be changed.
-Some States have strict "monitor" characteristics, as they can be observed, (by fetch) but not changed at will (by calling `peer.set`).
+Some States have strict "monitor" characteristics, as they can be observed (by fetched), but not changed by calling `peer.set`.

+## `jet.Unauthorized`

+The peer instance (user/password) is not authorized to perform the requested action.